mionova/100DaysOfCode-Challenge/README.md

 ### Day 21 of 100

-**Date**: June 14th, 2021
+**Date**: June 14, 2021

-**Today's JavaScript Progress**: Refactored some old exercises.
-Explored the what and why of pseudocode by taking a simple specification and converting it into pseudocode.
-Also tried pseudocode for loops and functions.
+**Today's JavaScript Progress**: Refactored some old exercises and explored the what and why of pseudocode by taking a simple specification and converting it into pseudocode.
+I also tried pseudocode for loops and functions.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-021)
 &nbsp;

 ### Day 22 of 100

-**Date**: June 15th, 2021
+**Date**: June 15, 2021

 **Today's JavaScript Progress**: Completed the following challenges: